- Question 1.

 Are there residential requirements to qualify for participation in the Memorial Project?

 - Those persons honored on the Memorial site are citizens of, former citizens of, or have a family connection to, Butler County, Kansas.

 Is it still possible to purchase a brick for the memorial?
 If so, how do I go about it?

-- Complete the downloadable form found at the “Contact” link on this site.
+- Brick purchases are currently on hold.
+However, you can be put on a waiting list until the purchasing opportunity is resumed.
+Complete the downloadable form found at the “Contact” link on this site.
 Send completed form to the address below.

 5550 Northwest 20th